seankross/the-unix-workbench/docs/06-Git-and-GitHub.md

 ##  1 file changed, 1 insertion(+)
 ```

-Now we've made a commit on the `update-readme` branch, let's switch back to the
+Now that we've made a commit on the `update-readme` branch, let's switch back to the
 `master` branch, and then we'll take a look at `readme.txt`: